stuart-p/sawit-server/README.md

 **[ Live server can be directly accessed at https://sawit-server.herokuapp.com/](https://sawit-server.herokuapp.com/)**

 This is the server-side code for my portfolio project; SAWIT.
 This website can be used to post and vote on articles and comments on various topics, in a similar fashion to REDDIT.
-Backend is **Node.js**, frontend is **REACT**.
+Backend is a **Node.js Express server**, frontend is **REACT**.
 All data is stored in a **PostgreSQL** database.

 ## Getting Started (usage)